Velchanos

-Origins

 According to Arthur Evans, a tree cult played one of the most important aspects of the Minoan religion in ancient Crete.
 In this cult, two deities were worshipped; one male and one female.
 In this tree cult, while the Mother Goddess was viewed as a personification of tree-vegetation, the male god formed a "concrete image of the vegetation itself in the shape of a divine child or a youth", with the two forming a mother and child relationship.
-Given the role of the hieros gamos between the two, it has been theorized that Velchanos was partially based on the Mesopotamian Dumuzid.

 Worship

 Mycenaean period

 The Minoans viewed Velchanos as less powerful than the goddess.

-At some point, the Mycenaean civilization came in contact with the Minoans, who identified their own god Zeus with the Cretan god.
-This religious syncretism led to Zeus obtaining some of Velchanos' traits, with his mythology also being affected; henceforth, Zeus was stated to have been born in Crete and was often represented as a beardless youth.
-He was also venerated as Zeus Velchanos.
+At some point, the Mycenaean civilization came in contact with the Minoans and identified their own god Zeus with Velchanos.
+This religious syncretism led to Zeus absorbing some of Velchanos' traits, which also being affected Zeus' mythology, who was henceforth stated to have been born in Crete and often represented as a beardless youth; he was also venerated as Zeus Velchanos.